cakephp/docs/en/orm/query-builder.rst

     $list = $query->all();

 Sometimes, you may want to provide an alternate method for counting the total records of a query.
-One common use case for this feature is wanting to provide a cached value or an estimate of the total rows, or to alter the query to remove expensive an unneeded parts such as left joins.
+One common use case for this is providing a cached value or an estimate of the total rows, or to alter the query to remove expensive unneeded parts such as left joins.
 This becomes particularly handy when using the CakePHP built-in pagination system which calls the count method::

     $query = $query->where(['is_active' => true])->count(function($query) {